 STSXpots-7

-Going ultralight with the X-Kettle
+Going Ultralight with the Frontier Range

-When my travel options were open and endless, I spent three weeks on the South Island of NZ alpine climbing & hiking with all of my Sea to Summit gear.
+When my travel options were open and endless, I spent three weeks on the South Island of NZ alpine climbing and hiking with all of my Sea to Summit cookware.
 For the first half of the trip I was climbing with two mates, then afterwards I spent a week hiking solo.
-I needed a very lightweight minimalist set-up, just for boiling water to re-hydrate food & make tea/coffee.
-The X-Kettle seemed like a great & lighter solution, so I left my usual high powered canister stove set-up behind (Jetboil) & packed the following:
+My requirements were minimal – I simply needed the ability to boil water to rehydrate my food and make tea/coffee.
+The Frontier Ultralight Kettle seemed like a lighter solution compared with my usual high-powered canister stove setup, so I left the Jetboil behind to pack the following:S2S Frontier Ultralight Kettle (201g)

 Nz Dyp2